i-uchi/methylome-evolution/README.md

 ```sh
 ./8branch.sh
 ```
-The result will be stored in the `gtr8_out` directory.

 This evaluates branch lengths and substitution parameters under the [multi state](https://github.com/amkozlov/raxml-ng/wiki/Input-data#evolutionary-model:~:text=Morphological/multistate) GTR model using a fixed tree topology.

+Both results in step 2 and 3 above will be stored in the `gtr8_out` directory.

 For detailed usage of RAxML-NG, refer to the official documentation:
 👉 https://github.com/amkozlov/raxml-ng/wiki